See what the IHS Markit Score report has to say about Cracker Barrel Old Country Store Inc.

 - Economic output in this company's sector is expanding

-Short interest is moderately high for CBRL with between 10 and 15% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 26.
+Short interest is high for CBRL with between 15 and 20% of shares on loan.
+This means that investors who seek to profit from falling equity prices are currently targeting CBRL.
+Sentiment has worsened and traders added to their bearish short positions on December 27.

 ETF/Index ownership | Positive